Introduction to Other Current Assets

 Formula for Other Current Assets

-The assets do form a part of the total current asset, but they are different to pure assets.
+The assets form a part of the total current asset, but they differ from pure assets.
 The formula to calculate the asset is as follows:

-Thus, we see that asset is a part of the total current asset, but it is the insignificant part or very small value which makes the entire the asset.
+Thus, we see that the asset is a part of the total current asset, but the insignificant part or very small value makes the entire asset.
 To compute the asset, we need to exclude the cash, cash equivalents, accounts receivables, marketable securities, inventory, and prepaid expenses from the total asset.
 The balance amount we get after excluding the above from the total asset is the actual value of “other current asset”.
-This amount is very small and sometimes non-materialistic but accounting, the purpose should be still recorded in the books of accounts.
+This amount is very small and sometimes non-materialistic, but the purpose should still be recorded in the books of accounts.

 Examples of Other Current Assets